anonamee-333/anon-nldl-aaaa/README.md

 - HanningAO (Audio agent with Hanning windowing function.
 AO means AudioOnly.
 It does not have any other sensors besides the audio-sensor.)
 - Rect (Audio agent with rectangular windowing function, but includes position sensor and raycast sensors)
 - RectAO (Audio agent with rectangular windowing function.
 AO means AudioOnly.
 It does not have any other sensors besides the audio-sensor.)
 - Random  (Navigates to random coordinates in the scene using Unity NavMesh.
-Technically uses a NN-model similar to other agents, but the actions from the model are not used to move the agent.)
+Technically uses a NN-model similarly to other agents, but the actions from the model are ignored.)

 ### LoSReward